apache/hudi/website/docs/faq.md

 Hudi runs cleaner to remove old file versions as part of writing data either in inline or in asynchronous mode (0.6.0 onwards).
 Hudi Cleaner retains at-least one previous commit when cleaning old file versions.
 This is to prevent the case when concurrently running queries which are reading the latest file versions suddenly  see those files getting deleted by cleaner because a new file version got added .
 In other words, retaining at-least one previous commit is needed for ensuring snapshot isolation for readers.

-### How do I use DeltaStreamer or Spark DataSource API to write to a Non-partitioned Hudi dataset ?
+### How do I use Hudi Streamer or Spark DataSource API to write to a Non-partitioned Hudi dataset ?

 Hudi supports writing to non-partitioned datasets.
 For writing to a non-partitioned Hudi dataset and performing hive table syncing, you need to set the below configurations in the properties passed: